1986 US Open – Men's singles

 Defending champion Ivan Lendl defeated Miloslav Mečíř in the final, 6–4, 6–2, 6–0 to win the men's singles tennis title at the 1986 US Open.
+It was his second US Open title and fourth major title overall.

-This was the first major in which future eight-time major champion Andre Agassi competed in the main draw.
-He would go on to play an Open Era record 21 consecutive US Open tournaments.
+This was the first major main draw appearance for future world No. 1, eight-time major champion and Olympic gold medalist Andre Agassi.
+He would go on to play an Open Era record 21 consecutive US Open events.

 This was the first US Open in history where no American man reached the semifinals.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.